 The Eternal State

-We believe in the bodily resurrection of all men, the saved to eternal life and the unsaved to judgment and everlasting punishment in the Lake of Fire.
+We teach in the bodily resurrection of all men, the saved to eternal life and the unsaved to judgment and everlasting punishment in the Lake of Fire.
 The souls of the redeemed are, at death, absent from the body and present with the Lord where in conscious bliss they await the first resurrection, when spirit, soul and new body are reunited to be forever glorified with the Lord.
 The souls of the unbelievers after death remain in conscious misery until the second resurrection, when the spirit, soul and body reunited they shall appear before the Great White Throne Judgment and shall be cast in the Lake of Fire, not to be annihilated, but to suffer everlasting conscious punishment.
 (Matthew 25:46; Luke 16:19-26; John 5:28,29; 2 Corinthians 5:8,10; Philippians 1:23)

-the hosts those who fell with Satan, the angels who kept not their first estate (now demons), who are presently functioning in Satan’s counterfeit system as rulers of darkness, to be resisted by the believer through the armor of God.
+We teach in the personal existence of angels who were created by God to bring honor and glory to His name and to serve Him.
+Those angels who kept their first estate minister for them who are the heirs of salvation.
+There were among the hosts those who fell with Satan, the angels who kept not their first estate (now demons), who are presently functioning in Satan’s counterfeit system as rulers of darkness, to be resisted by the believer through the armor of God.
 (Eph.6:10-18; Matthew 25:41; Hebrews 1:6-7; Rev. 5:11-14; Isa.
 14:12-17; Ezek.
 28:11-19)